 Investor Valuation of the Abandonment Option

-We investigate whether investors price and the real option to abandon the firm for its liquidation value.
+We investigate whether investors price the option to abandon the firm for its liquidation value.
 Theory prices this real option as an American put with both a stochastic strike price (liquidation value) and a stochastic value of the underlying security (the value of cash flows).
 The major empirical implications are that firm value increases in liquidation value, after controlling for expected going-concern cash flows, and that more generalizable assets produce more abandonment option value.
-We use both discounted analyst forecasts of future earnings and industry-median cash flow multipliers to proxy for expected going-concern cash flows, and we rely on prior literature to categorize assets as more or less specialized.
-Using these measures, we find strong support for the major empirical predictions of abandonment put option theory.
+Using discounted earnings forecasts to proxy for expected cash flows, and relying on prior literature to categorize asset generalizability, we find strong support for abandonment option theory s predictions.

 Suggested Citation: Suggested Citation